itbarsoum99/electionintegrity/README.md

 * Can share the material
 * Can adapt the material
 * Must attribute the creator
-* May not use the material for commercial purposes.
+* May not use the material for commercial purposes

 Read more [here](https://creativecommons.org/licenses/by-nc/4.0/).